Republican and social justice leaders condemn anti-Semitic signs, rhetoric Pritzker protests

 RELATED: Latest news and updates on Illinois coronavirus cases, Chicago area impact

-The activists in both Chicago and Springfield, many of whom supporting President Trump for reelection, denounced continued business closures in the face of the coronavirus pandemic.
-To a person, these leaders said they had no quarrel with that debate, but instead with the rhetoric and imagery deployed.
+The activists in both Chicago and Springfield, many of whom support President Trump for reelection, denounced continued business closures in the face of the coronavirus pandemic.
+To a person, the justice leaders said they had no quarrel with that debate, but instead with the rhetoric and imagery deployed.

 "Words matter," said Mike Ziri, director of public policy for Equality Illinois.
 "Left unchallenged, hateful words seep into attitudes, incite discrimination and violence, fuel cruel policies and turn us against each other."